Taveuni Diving & Snorkeling

-We are happy to organize a dive package with Taveuni Dive or Taveuni Ocean Sports.
-We can pre-book your dives, or you can arrange these once you arrive.
+We are happy to organize a dive package with Taveuni Ocean Sports or Aqua Trek.
+We recommend we do this advance, as these shops are sometimes full.
 And if you haven't tried a night dive before, this is the place for it.

 With both of these shops you will dive the world famous Rainbow Reef where a bevy of colorful fish meander in & out of the hard & soft corals.
 There are over 2 dozen sites only 20 minutes away by boat.
 The Somosomo Straits (Fijian for "good water") has strong tidal currents which provide a constant flow of nutrients, idyllic for soft coral growth and fish life.
 Taveuni is world renowned among divers for this reason.

 Collectively these 2 shops have 8 boats at our disposal so snorkeling & diving are always available to our guests.
 In addition, we have priority bookings with them, so you will never be shut out.

 All of the dives include weights, belts, tanks, fills, boat, guide and refreshments.
 Generally it is a 2-tank morning dive, returning for lunch, but the shop can do afternoon or night dives if desired.
 Both shops are offering a full range of courses to suit all levels.
 All of the dive staff are PADI qualified instructors, Assistant Instructors or Divemasters - and are there to maximize your safety and enjoyment.

 Welcome to Coconut Grove Beachfront & the Taveuni Reef System!